Injury - Natural Healing or Surgery

 Whether an ACL heals on its own or is repaired through arthroscopic reconstructive surgery, physical therapy is an integral part of the process.
 You will have to spend weeks or even months working with a physical therapist to regain full function.
 The amount of time you have to spend in physical therapy will depend on the severity of the injury and your commitment to your recovery.

 A shoulder separation, also known as a dislocated shoulder, is another common sports-related injury that may or may not require surgery.
 It happens when blunt force to the shoulder from a fall or other types of contact pushes the acromioclavicular joint separating the collarbone from the shoulder blade.

-Often the decision to surgically repair the injury comes down to the age of the athlete.
-When a young athlete has shoulder separation surgery is often the remedy.
+Often the decision to surgically repair the injury comes down to the athlete's age.
+When a young athlete has shoulder separation, surgery is often the remedy.
 The shoulder can also be manually put back in place, iced, and held in a sling to recover naturally on its own.
 Recovery will take anywhere between 3-8 weeks.

+The groin muscle is a group of muscles that run from the inner pelvis region down the inner thigh.
 It is a muscle that most people never think about until they strain it.
-The groin muscle is a group of muscles that run from the inner pelvis region down the inner thigh.
 The side typically injures it to side motions that overexert the muscles, causing tears.
 Like an ankle sprain, the best thing you can do is take it easy and ice the area.
-Getting back on your feet can further aggravate the groin muscle and make the injury worse or create a re-occurring problem.
+Getting back on your feet can further aggravate the groin muscle and worsen the injury or create a re-occurring problem.